 - Change filters on your heater and air-conditioner consistently.

 - Be sure that all restrooms are appropriately ventilated, and run the ventilation fan during a shower or bath and following to dry the air.
-If you don’t have a ventilation fan, open a window or door while you’re showering or bathing.
+If you don’t have a ventilation fan, open a window or door while showering or bathing.

 - Don’t carpet restrooms and cellars.